0368443155/free-talk-backend/docs/Phase2_Affiliate_System/25_MANUAL_TESTING_GUIDE_CHI_TIET.md

 -- Check all referrals
 SELECT
     u1.username as referrer,
+    u1.affiliate_code as referrer_code,
+    u1.role as referrer_role,
     u2.username as referred,
+    u2.role as referred_role,
+    u2.affiliate_code as referred_code, -- Should be NULL
     u2.created_at as referred_date
 FROM users u1
 JOIN users u2 ON u1.id = u2.referrer_id
 ORDER BY u2.created_at DESC;

+-- Expected:
+-- referrer_code: [Code] (only for verified teachers) -- referred_code: NULL (all students)
+-- referrer_role: 'teacher'
+-- referred_role: 'student'

 -- Check revenue transactions
 SELECT